Mariem-sicom/data_science_salary_project/README.md

 In this step we will do Salary parsing, add a State field, add the Age of the company, analyse Job Description column and Job Title column and make hourly salary to annual

 ## 3. Exploratory Data Analysis

+## 4. Model Building
+* Evaluate different algorithms (Multiple Linear Regression, Lasso regression, Random Forest)
+* Keep the Random Forest algorithm as it gives the smallest error
+* Pickle the model: converting the model into an object which can be stored, transferred, and converted back to the original model at a later time